 Tax Court Lawyers in Franklin

-At the national level, we have the United States Tax Court, which has locations all over the country.
-This means that there is an U.S. tax court in or near Franklin, Pennsylvania.
+At the federal level, there is the United States Tax Court, which has courthouses all over the country, including one in or near Franklin, Virginia.

-Do I Need a Franklin, Pennsylvania Tax Attorney?
+Do I Need a Franklin, Virginia Tax Attorney?

 As mentioned earlier, federal law lets some non-attorneys practice before U.S. Tax Courts.
 But tax law can be extremely complicated, and the practice of this area of law is highly specialized - so much so that most lawyers who practice tax law do not practice in any other field.

 If you are going to tax court, it should be noticeable by now that you should seek the advice and assistance of a good Franklin, Virginia tax lawyer.
 This is not a knock against the non-lawyers who are licensed to practice before tax court; the vast majority of them are perfectly competent.
 However, if a licensed attorney seriously mishandles your case, you will have a great deal of legal recourse against them, more so than with a non-attorney.